 Aroma: 5.5– Very subtle, barely there unless you get your nose in there.
 What you do pick up is pleasant and a bit fruity though.

-Manliness: 7.5 – This scotch has a little of both the manly worlds, Gentlemanly in its taste and refinement, and the poetry on the bottle.
-And Manly in the traditional sense, with its’ Clan’s warrior heritage and with the plaid seal and sword emblazoned on the bottle.
+Honesty: 7.5 – This scotch has a little bit of Gentlemanly in its taste and refinement, and the poetry on the bottle.
+While also having an asepct of history in the traditional sense of a Clan’s warrior heritage – with the plaid seal and sword emblazoned on the bottle.

 On the Rocks: 8 – This scotch needs rocks to shine.
 Not something you want to add too much ice too, maybe once small cube per ounce, but once that little bit of water melts into it…the flavour really blooms, suddenly this quiet scotch is silky and crisp.
 It makes me think of a cold foggy morning in the mountains.